juancolacelli/librebot/README.md

 * **nickserv_password**: NickServ authentication password

 #### access.properties
-You need to rename access.properties.sample as access.properties and replace YOUR_NICKNAME with your nickname in uppercase
+You need to rename access.properties.sample as access.properties and replace your_nickname with your nickname in lowercase